SAP/kafka-connect-sap/examples/persons1/README.md

 $
 ```

 This source connector configuration file assumes that records are read from HANA table `PERSONS1` and stored into Kafka topics `test_topic_1`.
 We complete the configuration by setting the `url`, `username`, and `password` values for the HANA connection as well as the table's `schemaname`.
+In this configuration, the connection user and password are provided in the connector configuration file.
+To externalize these values, use `ConfigProvider`.

 ```
 #